 The key is that we have to engage with stressful situations productively and that’s all about perspective.
 When we experience stressful situations as threatening, our bodies produce the hormone cortisol – and anyone who has come along to our entrepreneur training knows that’s not a great thing.

 Feeling threatened means we feel overwhelmed by the demands of the situation and that we don’t have the capacity to cope.
 This counts as bad exposure to a stressful event.
 In contrast, if we experience stressful events as challenging, but feel we can dig deep and have the resources to cope, then this is classed as good exposure.
-This Challenge Mindset also builds confidence that we can cope next time too, as a result our resilience grows.
+This Challenge Mindset also builds confidence that we can cope next time too, and as a result our resilience grows.

 Practical tips in the moment

 The breadth of tools and techniques for building optimism in the face of adversity, and particularly warding off those negative thoughts we often fall prey to when times get tough are extensive (we normally dive into this content across a whole day of training!) so to do it justice we’ll cover it over a range of articles.
 For today then, we’ll start with how to grab a tough situation by the proverbials and deal with it well.